muiseb/software-links/README.md

 ### Mac Fusion Launch

-Open Finder
+- Open Finder
-in the top menu, click on Go
+- In the top menu, click on `Go`
-hold down the Option key, and click on Library navigate to Application Support > Autodesk > webdeploy > production double-click on Autodesk Fusion 360.app to open
+- **Hold down** the `Option` key, and click on `Library`
+- Navigate to `Application Support > Autodesk > webdeploy > production`
+- Double-click on `Autodesk Fusion 360.app` to open
+- You can also create a shortcut to the desktop to make things easier

 ## 3D Printing